RobertHSchmidt/springframework/spring-projects/trunk/spring-ldap/spring-ldap/readme.txt

 2. RELEASE INFO

 Spring-LDAP requires J2SE 1.4.
-J2SE 1.4 is required for building.
+J2SE 1.4, and javacc version 4.0 is required for building.
 J2EE 1.4 (Servlet 2.3, JSP 1.2) is required for running the example.

 The Spring-LDAP release comes in three different distributables: